15 Whole30 Breakfast Recipes That Will Make You a Morning Person

 How to make: Mix 1/4 cup of the seeds into 1 1/2 cups of coconut or almond milk, and let them sit for a couple of hours or overnight.

 Chia pudding is an ideal make-ahead option among Whole30 breakfast recipes.
 Much like overnight oats (grains aren’t on the Whole30 menu), this breakfast dish is better when it’s allowed to sit and soften while you sleep.
 Tiny chia seeds turn creamy and viscous after a soak in coconut milk or almond milk.
 A spoonful or two of coconut yogurt (dairy yogurt isn’t Whole30 approved) adds thickness.
 Before eating, slice up a handful of strawberries or a banana, and sprinkle a bit of cinnamon for natural sweetness.
+Switch things up and try these chia seed pudding recipes too.

 “Chia seed pudding is great because it is quick and easy, and you make it the night before for several days,” says Felicia Romero, a health and wellness coach, who has appeared on Lifetime’s From Fat to Fit.
 “Chia seeds are a great superfood with tons of fiber, antioxidants, and have been known to help boost metabolism.”
 Check out these 21 delicious Whole30 snacks.